-Accommodation at Lupa Masa is basic but comfortable; nights are spent in stretcher-type hammocks in traditional “sulaps”, or for an even more unique adventure you can take an expedition hammock and guide and spend the night sleeping in the jungle under the forest canopy.
+Accommodation at Lupa Masa is basic but comfortable; nights are spent in stretcher-type hammocks in traditional “sulaps”, tented long-houses or for an even more unique adventure you can take an expedition hammock and guide and spend the night sleeping in the jungle under the forest canopy.
 In the bathrooms there are bucket showers, or an option which many guests prefer is to shower in one of the beautiful waterfalls or streams surrounding the lodge.
-Toilets are squat toilets, which you pour water into to flush.
+Toilets have both squat and Western style fittings, which you pour water into to flush.
 Food is freshly prepared at the camp and is healthy and wholesome.
 It will be a mixture of local and western-style dishes, some of which you can even eat off a giant leaf if you so choose!

 Jungle longhouses and homestays

 These are normally wooden structures built on stilts in a village area, with a large open space inside for laying out our matresses and suspending our mosquito nets.
-They are comfortable and dry and perfectly safe, but it is very much communal.
+They are comfortable and dry with a communal family feel to them.
 There will be a squat toilet within the building and water to wash with.
 The food will be fresh and traditional local meals.

 - Full length closed cell sleeping mat/therm-a-rest

-- Sleeping liner or lightweight sleeping bag (1 season)
+- Sleeping liner (silk/cotton) or lightweight sleeping bag (1 season)

 - Lightweight trekking boots with ankle support, and a sole that does not bend too easily